Parrot Bebop 2 Review

-Welcome to my review of the Bebop 2.0 the popular drone from Parrot SA.
+Welcome to my review of the Bebop 2.0 the popular drone from Parrot.

 The Bebop 2 is their first foray into the higher end of the drone market, specifically, drones for aerial photography.
-Although it doesn’t match up to the DJI models or the 3DR solo, if you want a drone with decent camera capabilities and not want to spend over a grand, then the Bebop 2 well be a good choice.
+Although it doesn’t match up to the DJI models, if you want a drone with decent camera capabilities and not want to spend over a $500, then the Bebop 2 is still a good choice.

 The Parrot Bebop 2 is the successor to the bebop 1, and visually they look almost identical.
 The body is made of plastic and is very lightweight with no moving parts apart from the motors.

-The front end of the drone is equipped with a 14-megapixel camera with an 180° fisheye lens that gives it a wide field of view.
-Whilst most other high-end drones use a 3-axis gimbal to deliver distortion-free images, the bebop 2 has a piece of software that does this job.
+The front end of the drone is equipped with a 14-megapixel camera with a 180° fisheye lens that gives it a wide field of view.
+Whilst most other high-end drones use a 3-axis gimbal to deliver distortion-free images, the Bebop 2 has a piece of software that does this job.

 Despite its lightweight design (weighing around 0.5kg) it holds up pretty well against windy conditions and will make a great drone to travel around with.

 It can record in HD 1080p at 30 fps and it can be controlled with your smartphone via its FreeFlight app (available on Android and iOS) or you can purchase its sky controller.